ahmed-fawzy99/hg-db-projects/README.md

 - You should see the PHP version

 ### PHP Extensions
-- Enable the following extensions in `php.ini` by uncommenting them:
+- Enable the following extensions in `php.ini` (copy php-ini-development and name it php.ini if there is no php.ini) in `C:\php` by uncommenting them:
   - `extension=curl`
   - `extension=fileinfo`
   - `extension=gd2`